dr-fischer/sop/thermoIC/thermoIC.md

 # Thermo-Dionex ICS-1600 Ion Chromatograph

-AF | 2018-09-17
+120922MB01

-> *If you encounter problems while running the instrument, please use submit an [**Instrument Incident Report**](https://docs.google.com/forms/d/e/1FAIpQLSc96MiK73kKP06KEZpR0-O7zETCLvWgQtLp_bKEynosUKqpNg/viewform) with a description of your problem.  **For urgent problems please report to Al Fischer, NS 209, dfischer@wcu.edu, x2695!***
+> *If you encounter problems while running the instrument, please report to Matt Burleson, AP 346, mburleson@wcu.edu, x2239!***

 # Login
 1. If you have not done so already, open the web browser to check the instrument calendar and make sure there are no scheduling conflicts; reserve/log your time with the online form.